MellowHype: Numbers and MellowHypeWeek (2012)

-MellowHigh album, Ineedsomeanswers and break up (2013–2015)
+MellowHigh, I Need Some Answers, and break-up (2013–2015)

-On April 20, 2013, MellowHigh, which is a trio consisting of Hodgy, Left Brain and Domo Genesis, released their first single and music video entitled "Troublesome 2013".
-On August 24, 2013, it was revealed their debut album by the group MellowHigh will be released on October 31, 2013.
+On April 20, 2013, MellowHigh, which is a trio consisting of Hodgy, Left Brain, and Domo Genesis, released their first single and music video entitled "Troublesome 2013".
+On August 24, 2013, it was revealed their debut album by the group MellowHigh would be released on October 31, 2013.
 The group also released promotional vlogs leading up to the release, showing footage of them on the Odd Future European tour 2013 and recording the project.
 Over the following months they periodically released songs via SoundCloud.
 On October 10, 2013, the music video for "Yu" was released.
-It was revealed MellowHigh will contain guest appearances by Tyler, the Creator, Curren$y, Smoke DZA, Earl Sweatshirt, and Remy Banks.
-Upon the release, the album debuted at number 89 on the US Billboard 200.
-On June 9, 2014, MellowHype announced their next mixtape INSA (I Need Some Answers), would be released on July 4, 2014.
+It was revealed MellowHigh would contain guest appearances by Tyler, the Creator, Curren$y, Smoke DZA, Earl Sweatshirt, and Remy Banks.
+Upon its release, the album debuted at number 89 on the US Billboard 200.
+On June 9, 2014, MellowHype announced their next mixtape, INSA (I Need Some Answers), would be released on July 4, 2014.

-On January 18, 2015, Hodgy Beats confirmed that MellowHype will no longer exist.
-Although he and Left Brain will continue to make music together, just no longer under the name MellowHype.
+On January 18, 2015, Hodgy Beats confirmed that MellowHype would no longer exist.
+Although he and Left Brain would continue to make music together, just no longer under the name MellowHype.
 Hodgy states in the interview, "Nah, we ain't breaking up.
 Nah, this ain't no weirdo shit.
 It's just some real shit.
 It's a refocus.
 Going from boys to men this is what it is.
 So it's either understand it, 'cause it will be explained–cry about it, talk shit, applaud us–we still moving."